hangit/iOS_SDK/README.md

-HangIt SDKs
+HangIt iOS SDK
 ===========

-Looking to integrate with a HangIt SDK or Plugin?
+Looking to integrate with the HangIt iOS SDK?
 Everything you need is here.

 Check List
 -------